ACHolmes/CS61-kernel/README.md

     -> I gave munmap 3 * PAGESIZE - 2 and it still munmaps 3 full pages, as per  the manual it should unmap any page containing a PART of the indicated range are unmapped
     -> You can see the three leaked pages (which we deliberately leak to show munmap worked as intended)

- - Copy on write.
-I attempted this but removed it as I didn't get it working properly in time for this submission, hoping to submit this later when we can submit extra credit later in the semester.